naethun/naethun/README.md

 hi im nathan!

-i started my journey at 15, reselling sneakers during quarantine. quickly pipelined into building bots and bypassing anti-bot measures such as Cloudflare, Akamai, TLS fingerprinting checks, etc. since then, ive expanded into developing a wide range of bots and automation tools, including blockchain and web3 systems.
+i started my journey at 15, reselling sneakers during quarantine.<br>
+quickly pipelined into building bots and bypassing anti-bot measures such as Cloudflare, Akamai, TLS fingerprinting checks, etc. <br>
+since then, ive expanded into developing a wide range of bots and automation tools, including blockchain and web3 systems.

 ---